Graduate Engineer, Structures

 I felt some expectations to work in the industry because my dad works in construction, so it’s always something that’s talked about at home.
 It’s been a natural progression and so far, everything is as I have expected.
 The more time I spend in it, the more exciting options I see available, the industry is evolving all the time and it’s exciting.

 My main achievement throughout my engineering life had been graduating from Loughborough University and being offered a fulltime job at Waterman.
-It was a culmination of 5 years hard work at University, work experience and completing a summer placement with Waterman Structures, whereby I gained a place on the sponsorship scheme.
+It was a culmination of five years hard work at university, work experience and completing a summer placement with Waterman Structures, whereby I gained a place on the sponsorship scheme.
 It has really paid off and earnt me a door into my future career.

 I find that one of the most common misconceptions within engineering is that I’m sat at my desk crunching numbers on a day to day basis.
 Whilst maths is important, I work within a team where there’s lots of communication and problem solving.
 It’s very dynamic and you’re regularly going to site and various meetings.